simonegarofalo/myWallet/README.md

 {
   id: "string",        // uuid
   type: "income" | "expenses",
-  value: Number,      // float
   category: "string",
+  amount: "number",
-  date: "YYYY-MM-DD"
+  date: "string"
 }
 ```

-All transactions are stored as an array in `localStorage` under the `TRANSACTIONS` key.
+All transactions are stored in the React state managed by the TransactionsProvider and automatically persisted to ``localStorage` under the key "transactions".
-UI language choice is saved under the key "myWalletLang"

 ---

 ## How it works

-1. On startup `loadTransactions()` reads `localStorage` and populates the global `TRANSACTIONS` array.
+1. On initialization, the **TransactionsProvider** reads existing data from `localStorage` (if there are) and populates the transactions state.
-2. `showTransactions()` renders the table (thead + tbody) built from `TRANSACTIONS`.
-It sorts by date.
-3. Clicking **Add income / expenses** shows the relevant form via `showForm()`.
-4. When the user submits, `addTransaction(type)` validates inputs, generates an `ID` with `crypto.randomUUID()`, creates a new entry, pushes it to `TRANSACTIONS`, saves it to `localStorage`, updates totals and appends only the new row to the table for performance.
-5. To remove an entry, `deleteTransaction(id)` shows a confirmation dialog, then deletes the item form `TRANSACTIONS`, updates storage and totals and removes the corresponding `<tr>`.
+2. Every time the `transactions` state changes, the provider synchronizes it back to ``localStorage`, ensuring persistence across sessions.
+3. Adding a transaction is done through `addTransaction(transaction)`, which appends a new Transaction object to the state.
+4. Removing a transaction is handled by `removeTransaction(id)`, which filters out the transaction with the matching ID.
+5. Totals are calculated dynamically with React’s `useMemo`:

+- **totalIncome** → sum of all transactions of type "income".
+- **totalExpenses** → sum of all transactions of type "expenses".
+- **totalBalance** → difference between income and expenses.

+6. Any component wrapped inside the **TransactionsProvider** can access transactions, totals, and the add/remove functions via the **TransactionsContext**, without needing to pass props manually.

 ---